knative-extensions/eventing-kafka/pkg/channel/consolidated/README.md

 `Consumer.Return.Errors` and `Producer.Return.Successes`, so the value for these in the `config-kafka` is ignored.

-Value of the `sarama` key must be valid YAML string.
+Value of the `sarama.config` key must be valid YAML string.
 The string is marshalled into a
 [Sarama config struct](https://github.com/Shopify/sarama/blob/master/config.go),
 with a few exceptions (`Version` and certificates).